-The 2011 ACHPR Resolution noted that killings, attacks and kidnapping of journalists, which are contrary to international humanitarian and human rights law, are often committed in an environment of impunity.
-As stated in the 2016 UN Resolution on the Safety of Journalists, such impunity constitutes one of the greatest challenges to the safety of journalists, and ensuring accountability for crimes committed against journalists is a key element in preventing future attacks.
+As stated in the 2016 UN Resolution on the Safety of Journalists, impunity for attacks against journalists constitutes one of the greatest challenges to the safety of journalists and ensuring accountability for crimes committed against journalists is a key element in preventing future attacks.

 General Comment No. 34 provides that an attack on any person because of the exercise of his or her right to freedom of expression, including forms of attack such as arbitrary arrest, torture, threats to life and killing, cannot be justified under article 19 of the ICCPR.(10) It states further that journalists, as well as other persons involved in gathering and analysing information about human rights situations such as lawyers and judges, are frequently subjected to threats, intimidation and attacks because of their activities.(11)

-Although it is clear that what is required in the face of online attacks is swift and firm justice, the reality is that many perpetrators commit such with impunity.(12) Impunity perpetuates a cycle of violence: it raises serious concern that when such attacks go unpunished, this sends a public signal that the state and public authorities do not take such attacks seriously.(13)
+Although it is clear that what is required in the face of online attacks is swift and firm justice, the reality is that many perpetrators commit such with impunity.(12) Impunity perpetuates a cycle of violence: it raises serious concern that such attacks going unpunished sends a public signal that the state and public authorities do not take such attacks seriously.(13)

 There is therefore clear guidance under international law that states must take measures to protect persons, including members of the media, against such harassment and attacks.
 This is so whether the harassment takes place offline or online.